Ayad Allawi: Allawi's early life

-Allawi was born in 1944 to a prominent Shiite merchant family; his grandfather helped to negotiate Iraq's independence from Britain and his father was an Iraqi Member of Parliament.
+Allawi was born in 1944 to a prominent Shiite merchant family; his grandfather helped to negotiate Iraq's independence from Britain and his father was an Iraqi Member of Parliament and his mother was Lebanese.
 He became involved in Ba'athism at a young age and organized against the government of Abdul Karim Qassim.
-In the 1960s, he studied at medical school in Baghdad at Baghdad University.
+He joined the Ba'ath Party in 1961 while he studied at medical school in Baghdad at Baghdad University.
 Previously, he had attended high school and college at Baghdad College, a Catholic, Jesuit high school and college.
-He obtained his master's degree at University College in London and performed a residency at Guy's Hospital.
+He obtained his master's degree at University College London and performed a residency at Guy's Hospital.
 Allawi has three children, one of them, Hamza, studies in a school in Surrey.
 Allawi is related to Ahmed Chalabi, another prominent former exile who died in 2015, through Chalabi's sister.
 Former minister of trade Ali Allawi is Chalabi's sister's son as well as Ayad Allawi's cousin.
 The relationship between Chalabi and Allawi had been described as alternating between rivals and allies.
 In addition, Nouri Badran, interim Minister of Interior, is married to Iyad Allawi's sister.
 He is also a cousin of Mohammed Tawfiq Allawi.
+Allawi gained British citizenship by the 1980s.

 Early political career

-In 1971, he moved to London due to increasing differences with the Ba'ath party and in order to continue his medical education.
-He resigned from the Ba'ath party in 1975, "having decided that Saddam was exerting too much control over it".
+In 1971, he moved to London due to increasing differences with the Ba'ath Party and in order to continue his medical education.
+He resigned from the Ba'ath party in 1976, "having decided that Saddam was exerting too much control over it," and reportedly established ties with MI6.
 Allawi himself states that he remained active in the international Ba'athist movement, but had no ties to the Ba'ath Party's Iraqi Regional Branch.

 At first Saddam, then Iraq's vice president, pressured Allawi, who was in contact with senior military and party officers that were increasingly critical of Saddam, to rejoin the Ba'ath Party.
 In 1978, friends told Allawi that his name was on a liquidation list.
-In February 1978 Allawi was awoken in bed one night by an intruder in his Surrey home, who proceeded to attack him with an axe.
+In February 1978 Allawi was awoken in bed one night by an intruder in his home in Kingston upon Thames, who proceeded to attack him with an axe.
 The intruder left, convinced that Allawi was dead as he lay in a pool of blood.
 He survived the attempted murder, and spent the next year in hospital recovering from his injuries.
 His first wife, Atour, was also wounded in the attack.
-It is presumed that the attack was an assassination attempt ordered by Saddam Hussein.
+Allawi accused the Iraqi government of orchestrating the attack, without providing solid evidence.
 He separated with his wife after mutual agreement.